multitudes/oldmultitudes.github.io/_posts/2019-01-21-List of Deep Learning esources for 2019.markdown

 - In her blog [Hiromi Suenaga](https://medium.com/@hiromi_suenaga/machine-learning-1-lesson-12-6c2512e005a3) wrote down notes from Fastai machine learning lessons.
 Good if you are starting from the old course of 2018.
 - [Olah's Blog](http://colah.github.io)
 and [distill.pub](https://distill.pub/2018/building-blocks/)

+And if this was not enough for you, head to another incredibly detailed list published on Kaggle :[Awesome Deep Learning Basics and Resources](https://www.kaggle.com/arunkumarramanan/awesome-deep-learning-basics-and-resources) by Arunkumar V Ramanan

 That's it for now.
 If I missed something let me know in the comments!